gilgrencho/c9_boxy-monokay/README.md

 <p>Paste the code of styles.css and save</p>

-DISCLAIMER: I'm new to this world, and this is my 1st github post :)
+DISCLAIMER: I'm new to the coding world, and this is my 1st github post :)